shreeyashsalunke/Pulse-and-Bloom-v2/README.md

 <p><a name="electronics"></a></p>
 <h2>The Electronics</h2>
-The electronics was further divided into 4 stages:
+The electronics was further divided into 4 stages:<br>
 - <a href="#boards">Making the custom circuit boards</a><br>
 - <a href="#pulse-sensors">Making the custom pulse sensors</a><br>
 - <a href="#leds">Driving the high current LEDs</a><br>